ahranyu/100_My_Project/5_Education_Income/README.md

 ## 1. Does educational level affect to income?

-To find out the relation between educational attainment and income, I summed up the population on the dataset which contains 2008 to 2014.
-This query will show me how the relation is it.
+To explore the relationship between educational attainment and income, I aggregated the population data from 2008 to 2014.
+This helps reveal how education level correlates with income distribution.

-Check my full code here : [Education and Income](5_Education_Income/1_EDA.ipynb)
+Check my full code here : [Education and Income](1_EDA.ipynb)